Explore postgraduate training pathways in regional Queensland.

 For detailed information in relation to training and assessment requirements, please contact RACS.

 Applicants must have permanent residency or citizenship of Australia and New Zealand at the time of registration and hold general (unconditional) medical registration in Australia or general scope or restricted general scope registration in the relevant specialty in New Zealand.
-Applicants are also required to have successfully completed the RACS Hand Hygiene Learning Module and RACS Let’s Operate With Respect eModule and must have passed the RACS Generic Surgical Science Examination (GSSE).
-In addition, applicants must have satisfactorily completed a total of 6 months supervised postgraduate clinical work in surgery in an Australian or New Zealand unit comprised of terms no shorter than 10 weeks within 3 years prior to application.
-Applicants must have completed a minimum 10 week term in an Australian or New Zealand tertiary paediatric surgical unit composing fulltime paediatric surgery workload within 5 years prior to application.
-A letter of verification from a FRACS paediatric surgeon must verify this experience and be submitted with the application.
+Applicants are also required to have successfully completed the RACS Hand Hygiene Learning Module and RACS Operating with Respect eModule, and have passed the RACS Generic Surgical Sciences Examination (GSSE) at time of registration or by close of SET applications.
+In addition, applicants must have satisfactorily completed a total of 12 months supervised postgraduate clinical work in surgery in an Australian or New Zealand unit at Registrar level.
+Applicants must have also completed a minimum 10 week term in an Australian or New Zealand tertiary paediatric surgical unit composing fulltime paediatric surgery workload within 3 years prior to application.
 Further details are available from RACS.

 Minimum 50% of full-time commitment however trainees must apply to the relevant Specialty Board at least 6 months prior to the proposed commencement of part-time training.
-Training must be completed within 11 years.
+Training must be completed within 10 years.

 Explore postgraduate training pathways in regional Queensland.